-91. Nevertheless, in the pass of vacant sites the opportunity was taken to examine each parcel in defail with particular regard to its precise locality and in so for as possible results physical characteristics.

-92. Every available relevant solo price was considered in arriving at the level of/market value in any particular area.
-The application of this market value level to any particular parcel could give a higher or lewer value than an actual sale price on that parcel.
-This apparent anomaly resulted from the influence of the other, relevant sale prices in the area which were also the basis for fixing the particular market value, level concerned.

-93. With regard to Ramlo and Boonsheba Urban areas it would not be possible to ascribe a value to individual process, since identification is incomplete, so far, as respects the date from which value then could be made
+- 90. Since for the purpose of an over-all valuation the method adopted entailed a separate calculation for each parcel or groups of parcels, very little additional valuation would be necessary to ascribe a value to each individual parcel. - 91.
+Nevertheless, in the case of vacant sites the opportunity was taken to examine each parcel in detail with particular regard to its precise locality and in se for as possible its physical characteristics. - 92.
+Every available relevant sale price was considered in arriving at the level of market value in any particular area.
+The application of this market value level to any particular parcel could give a higher or lower value than an actual sale price on that parcel.
+This apparent anomaly resulted from the influence of the other relevant sale prices in the area which were also the basis for fixing the particular market value level concerned. - 93.
+With regard to Ramle and Beersheba Urban areas it would not be possible to ascribe a value to individual parcels, since identification is incomplete, so far, as respects the data from which valuation could be made